frdrk16/NamibiaNZ/README.md

 # NamibiaNZ
-This repository contains models and data used in the case study outlining a net zero strategy for Namibia
+This repository contains models and data used in the case study outlining a net zero strategy for Namibia.
+It serves as auxiliary information to the report.